awatson1978/fonts-pictographs/README.md

-**fonts-pictographs** is a Meteorite package for the Modern Pictograms Font to Meteor apps.
+**fonts-pictographs** is a Meteorite package for including the Modern Pictograms Font in Meteor apps.
 If you like these pictographs, go to their website and buy the pro version!
 They're fantastic!

 http://modernpictograms.com/